SAP/ui5-language-assistant/packages/context/README.md

 # @ui5-language-assistant/context

-A context for an xml file.
+A context for a workspace containing one or more projects.
 Other packages in this mono repo can consume this context to implement editor functionality such as content-assist or validations.

 ## Installation